MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 entail the following changes:

 - Header Blocks consist of QPACK data instead of HPACK data
+- HEADERS and PUSH_PROMISE frames define a flag indicating the presence of a preface.
 - Just as unidirectional push streams have a stream header identifying their Push ID, a header will need to be added to differentiate checkpoint streams from pushes